fabragaMS/ADPE2E/Lab/Lab3/Lab3.md

   and passenger_count > 5
 ```

-27. Hit **Shift + Enter** to execute the command.
+30. Hit **Shift + Enter** to execute the command and create a new cell.
 You will see a grid showing the filtered result set.

     ![](./Media/Lab3-Image12.png)

-28. Set the title of the **Cmd 7** cell to “Use SQL to aggregate NYC Taxi Data records and visualize data”
+31. Set the title of the **Cmd 9** cell to “Use SQL to aggregate NYC Taxi Data records and visualize data”

-29. In the **Cmd 7** cell, write a SQL query to aggregate records and return total number of rides by payment type.
+32. In the **Cmd 9** cell, write a SQL query to aggregate records and return total number of rides by payment type.
 Use the command below:

 ```sql
 %sql